Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Loyal and gentle

 The German Shepherd has been in the top three most popular dog breeds in Canada for many years.
-2020 marked the first year that he’s been knocked out of the second-place position since 2012, though.
+2020 marked the first year they were knocked out of the second-place position since 2012.

-German Shepherds are large and agile dogs known for their confidence and high intelligence.
-This breed is great at learning a wide variety of tasks and is so loyal that they’d put their lives on the line to defend their loved ones.
+German Shepherds are large and agile dogs known for their confidence and intelligence.
+They are excellent at learning various tasks and are so loyal that they put their lives on the line to defend their loved ones.
 It’s not unusual to find a German Shepherd guiding and assisting the handicapped or working alongside the police or military.

 4. Standard Poodle